grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=38 (0x26) - User error
-    VSCP_TYPE_ERROR_USER
-This error message is used to indicate a user error.
+    VSCP_TYPE_ERROR_USERThis error message is used to indicate a user error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |